affidaty-blockchain/trinci-sign/README.md

     "contract": String,     // Multihash of the contract, empty String if not specified "method": String,       // Method to call
     "args": json,           // key/value json
-    "public_key": String,   // base58 of the public key bytes array "private_key":String,   // base58 of the private key bytes array
+    "private_key":String,   // base58 of the private key bytes array in pkcs8
 }
 ```